 Is it for you?

-The major in Religious Studies attracts students from a variety of backgrounds and interests.
+The Department of Religious Studies attracts students from a variety of backgrounds and interests.
 They typically possess some of the following qualities:

 - Desire to learn and critically think about religious traditions

 - Fascination with religious practices, movements, and ideas in both the present and the past